MariluzCodeInstitute/guess-the-word/README.md

 After the player gives their input, the app displays the word (letterss with relevant colours) and if necessary the game prompts the player to input another word.
 The player can see all their guessed words on a list, so that it is easier to keep track of their guesses.

+## UX

+### Goals

+- Engagement and Fun: The primary goal is to provide an enjoyable and addictive experience for players, keeping them engaged through challenging word puzzles.
+- Educational Value: To help users expand their vocabulary and improve their language skills in an interactive way.
+- Accessibility: To make the game easy to understand and accessible to a wide range of users, regardless of their familiarity with word games.
+- Replayability: To encourage users to play multiple rounds by making each game session quick and slightly different, offering new challenges every time.

+### User Stories

+As a player:

+- I want to be able to quickly start a new game, so that I can play whenever I have a few spare minutes.
+- I want feedback on my guesses (e.g., which letters are correct and in the right place), so that I can improve my strategy and solve the puzzle faster.
+- I want clear instructions on how to play the game, so that I can understand the rules without needing any prior experience.
+- I want to encounter different words each time I play, so that the game remains interesting and doesn't get repetitive.

+### UX Considerations

+- Clear Visual Feedback: The game should provide immediate and easy-to-understand feedback for each guess (e.g., highlighting correct letters in green and incorrect ones in grey), to help users quickly grasp how close they are to the correct answer.
+- Simple and Clean Design: The interface is minimalist and uncluttered, focusing on the essential elements of the game
+- Responsive Controls: The input process for guessing words is straightforward and quick.
+- Error Handling: The game provides clear messages when the player enters invalid words or guesses outside the game's parameters.